Carlos Sobral: Current status

-Today, Sobral has 17 boutiques throughout North America, South America, and Europe, including stores in New York City, Paris, Rio de Janeiro, Sao Paulo, Heidelberg, Honfleur, Buzios, and Paraty.
+As of 2010, Sobral has 17 boutiques throughout North America, South America, and Europe, including stores in New York City, Paris, Rio de Janeiro, São Paulo, Heidelberg, Honfleur, Buzios, and Paraty.
 Sobral also has a vast network of distributors, and the company's designs are sold in hundreds of authorized retail shops on four continents.

 Sobral continues his work in Jardim Alvorada, living with his wife Elisa and their adopted stray dogs.